 In the distribution of Hadoop is concerned, there are 3 companies that stand out in the competition, namely Cloudera, MapR, and Hortonworks.

 Cloudera has been in the field of Hadoop distribution for quite longer than Hortonworks, where Hortonworks joined later.
-Cloudera and Hortonworks are both 100% pure implementation of the same Hadoop core and are open source.
+Cloudera and Hortonworks are both 100% pure implementations of the same Hadoop core and are open source.

 Each of these Hadoop distributions has its own pros and cons and it is best understood by making a comparative study of these distributions to understand it better.
 Let us now get neck-deep into the comparative study between these two Hadoop distributions, Cloudera and Hortonworks in detail.